nickangtc/nickang-blog-gatsby/content/blog/2016-03-12-hardware-startup-why-shelf/index.md

 I’ve been a log adrift in the ocean, going with the strongest current in these 6 months.
 I’d been a log: the problem was that I thought I was a motorboat.

 \*\*\*

-_I will be reflecting on the biggest lessons I’ve learned from these 6 months in an upcoming post.
-If you don’t want to miss it, consider **subscribing** to the blog_.